kevinfiol/umai/README.md

 ## Stateful Components

-In the event that you'd like to use local component state (like `useState` in React), you can create a stateful component.
+To use local component state (like `useState` in React), you can create a stateful component.
 Stateful components are functions that return stateless components (or commonly known in [Mithril.js](https://mithril.js.org) as "closure components").

 ```jsx
 const StatefulComponent = (initialProps) => {